AlessioFiorito/Python-Project/README.md

-#small and not impressive projects i do to learn python...
+Im learning Python and i post here some of my source codes from projects i do.
+Feel free to check these programs and give me some advises if you want !